Before jumping in to the installation steps, let’s first learn about Ember and it’s architecture.

 Ember is built to increase productivity.
 It is designed with developer ergonomics in mind.
-So that a developer feels very comfortable working with Ember projects.
+So that a developer will feel very comfortable while working with Ember projects.

 We can see a list of some famous companies using Ember.js from the official page of Ember.
-Some giants in that list are,
+Some giants in that list are listed below.

 Setting Up Ember.js on our macOS system is a very easy process and it can be done by following the steps.
 Each step is provided with the description which will help us in installing Ember.js in our system without any ambiguity or confusion.
 Follow the installation steps: